sersoft-gmbh/xcodebuild-action/README.md

 The name of the test plan associated with the scheme to use for testing.
 See also `xcodebuild`'s `-testPlan`.

+### `only-testing`

+A list of tests to run.
+This can be multiline list of test identifiers.
+See also `xcodebuild`'s `-only-testing`.

 ### `skip-testing`

 A list of tests to skip.
+This can be multiline list of test identifiers.
+See also `xcodebuild`'s `-only-testing`.

 ### `skip-unavailable-actions`